reshufflehq/reshuffle-salesforce-connector/README.md

 You can limit the app to only support certain operations, by replacing "Full access" with more specific scopes.

-Once the app is created, copy the clientId (Customer Key) and clientSecret (Consumer Secret).
+Once the app is created, copy the clientId (Consumer Key) and clientSecret (Consumer Secret).
 We recommend configuring them in the environment variables like so: